 Information for Prospective MA and PhD Students

-All applications to EALAC graduate programs, both MA and PhD, are done through the Graduate School of Arts and Sciences online application system.
+All applications to EALAC graduate programs, both MA and PhD, are submitted through the Graduate School of Arts and Sciences online application system.

 - For information about the admissions process, please see the admissions page of the Graduate School of Arts and Sciences (GSAS).

-- For any questions about the application process, please first see the GSAS Admissions FAQ.
+- For any questions about the application process, please first see the GSAS FAQ page.

 - For specific information pertaining to international students, please see the GSAS international applicants page.